ibm-cloud-docs/account/context-restrictions-tutorial.md

 Now, Xander can use the network zone that he created in a rule.

 1. Go to **Rules** and click **Create**.
-2. Name the rule `Management team context` and click **Continue**.
+1. Name the rule `Management team context` and click **Continue**.
+1. Set the enforcement to **Report-only** so that you can monitor the impact of the rule before you enable it.

+   You can update the enforcement at any time after you create the rule.
+For more information, see [Updating context-based restrictions](/docs/account?topic=account-context-restrictions-update&interface=ui).
+   {: note}

-3. To restrict access to the creation of IAM access management policies, select **Account management** and then select **IAM AM Policy**.
+1. To restrict access to the creation of IAM access management policies, select **IAM Access Management Service**.
-4. Click **Continue**.
+1. Click **Continue**.
-5. Xander has specified public endpoints in his network zone, so he keeps the endpoint type toggle switch set to **Yes**, which allows requests from any endpoint type.
+1. Xander has public endpoints in his network zone, so he keeps the endpoint type toggle switch set to **Yes**, which allows requests from any endpoint type.
-6. Select the network zone `management-team-zone`.
+1. Select the network zone `management-team-zone`.
-7. Click **Add** to include your context configuration in the rule.
+1. Click **Add** to include your context configuration in the rule.
-8. Then, click **Create**.
+1. Then, click **Create**.

-Xander is now restricting policy management requests to the IP addresses and endpoint type his management team uses.
-Since the management team has the right access policies, and they use allowed IP addresses, they are authenticated to execute policy management operations.
-All policy management requests that come from IP addresses and endpoint types that do not match the conext Xander defined are denied.
+Xander is logging and monitoring policy management requests by using report-only mode.
+Since the management team has the right access policies and use allowed IP addresses, they are authorized to execute policy management operations.
+All policy management requests that come from IP addresses that don't match the conext that Xander defined are denied when the rule is enabled.

 ## Next steps
 {: #tutorial-context-step-next}

+After 30 days of monitoring, update the rule to **Enabled** to begin enforcing your restrictions.

 You can also use network zones to restrict access at the account level and user level.
 For more information, see [Allowing specific IP addresses](/docs/account?topic=account-ips&interface=ui).